Nested Markov Properties for Acyclic Directed Mixed Graphs: Introduction

-Like DAGs, the nested Markov model may be characterized via a factorization property, as well as by local and global Markov properties described in section \ref{sec:nested}.
-In each case these properties are defined via the set of CADMGs that are `reached' via valid fixing sequences.
+Like the DAG model, the nested Markov model may be characterized via a factorization property, as well as by local and global Markov properties described in Section~\ref{sec:nested}.
+In each case these properties are defined via the set of CADMGs that are ``reached'' via valid fixing sequences.
+Just as the factorization property of the DAG model leads naturally to a parameterization in terms of Markov factors, likewise the factorization property of the nested Markov model leads to a parameterization in terms of its factors in multivariate Gaussian and finite categorical cases \citep{uai:18, evans:richardson:19}.
+The usual DAG parameters are such that the choice of value for one parameter $p(x_{v}\cmid x_{\pavtex (v)})$ does not restrict the set of possible values for another, $p(x_{w} \cmid x_{\pavtex (w)})$; in other words, they are \emph{variation independent}, but this is not true for the nested Markov model.

 The rest of the paper is organized as follows.
+In Section~\ref{ssec:mixedg}, we introduce graph theoretic preliminaries.
+In Section~\ref{subsec:cadmgs}, we define conditional mixed graphs, which are used to construct our model.
+In Section~\ref{subsec:kernels}, we introduce a generalization of conditional distributions which we call \emph{kernels}, and in Section~\ref{subsec:kernel-indep} we generalize the notion of conditional independence from standard distributions to these kernels.
+In Sections~\ref{subsubsec:kernel-semi-graphoid}--\ref{subsec:kernel-preserve}, we provide further properties of kernels, including a proof that conditional independence in kernels satisfies the semigraphoid axioms (Proposition~\ref{prop:semigraphoid}).
+In Section~\ref{subsec:markov-cadmg} and Section~\ref{subsec:fact-cadmg}, we give the Markov properties and factorization of kernels associated with CADMGs; we prove they are equivalent in Theorem~\ref{thm:one-step-markov} in Section~\ref{subsec:markov}.
+We define the graph-based fixing operation in Section~\ref{subsec:fixing}, give some of its properties in Section~\ref{subsec:fixing-fact}, and define sets that can be reached by successive applications of this operation in Section~\ref{subsec:reachable}.

-In section \ref{subsec:saturated} we show that the nested Markov model corresponding to a complete ADMG gives the saturated model.
-In section \ref{subsec:latent-dag}, we prove that any marginal distribution in a hidden variable DAG model lies in the appropriate nested Markov model.
-A simple characterization of identifiable causal effects in hidden variable causal DAG models, based on the fixing operation, is given in section \ref{subsec:causal}.
-Finally, a proof that the nested Markov model may be defined by the set of constraints found by the algorithm in \citep{tian02on} is given in section \ref{subsec:tian}.
+We define the nested model in Section~\ref{sec:nested}.
+Theorem~\ref{thm:invariant} in Section~\ref{subsec:invariance} shows a key result, that graphs and kernels are invariant to the precise order of fixing in a sequence, as long as each fixing operation is valid.
+In Section~\ref{subsec:global}, Section~\ref{subsec:fact}, and Section~\ref{subsec:local}, respectively, we give definitions of the nested Markov model in terms of the global Markov property, the factorization, and the ordered local Markov property.
+Corollary~\ref{cor:complete-saturated} in Section~\ref{subsec:saturated} shows that the nested Markov model corresponding to any complete ADMG gives the saturated model.
+In Section~\ref{subsec:latent-dag}, we show in Theorem~\ref{thm:dags_in_nested}, that any marginal distribution in a hidden variable DAG model lies in the nested Markov model associated with the latent projection.
+A simple characterization of identifiable causal effects in hidden variable causal DAG models, based on the fixing operation, is given in Theorem~\ref{thm:1-line-id} of Section~\ref{subsec:id}.
+Finally, a result stating that the nested Markov model may be defined by the set of constraints found by the algorithm in \citet{tian02on} is given as Theorem~\ref{thm:tian_equals_nested} in Section~\ref{subsec:tian}.
+All proofs of claims are in the Supplementary Material (\citet{supp}).